8 Athletes You Didn't Know Were Born or Raised in Oakland

 5. Jason Kidd

 Born in The City (San Francisco), but raised in The Town, the 10 time NBA Allstar was known for his treys and dimes, but more importantly, his free throw kiss ritual.
 In 2011, the triple-double machine won the Larry O'Brien trophy with the Dallas Mavericks.
-He now is the head coach for the Milwaukee Bucks.
+He then moved on to be the head coach for the Milwaukee Bucks, and is most recently joining the Hall of Fame as part of the 2018 class!

 6. Brian Shaw